Skip to content

 Sitting in his mobile office somewhere between school runs and Texas traffic, McDonnell talked about how a chance moment on a farm changed everything.
 Growing up in the Pacific Northwest through the grunge-soaked nineties, he was hardly destined for country music.
 But then, working a combine across farmland with only an AM station crackling through, Waylon Jennings came on.
 "I will never forget that moment," he recalls.
 "It was like a billion times better than the pop country that was on the radio."
 That single epiphany—the collision between classic outlaw country and a kid who'd been raised on everything else—set the trajectory for what would become a genuinely distinctive career.

-I was driving a combine and the only station that came in was this AM station with classic country on it and Luke the Backtexas came on and I just will never forget that moment—this is like a billion times better than the pop country that was on the radio.
+I remember driving a combine and the only station that came in was this AM station with classic country, and Luke the Baptist came on and I just thought, 'Oh my god, this is a billion times better than the pop country that was out at that time.'

 Aaron McDonnell